LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

 The Lasso programming language has a number of great features that make coding in it enjoyable.
-This tutorial will scratch the surface of some of the best features while also giving you an introduction to defining methods, types, and traits.
-(For more detailed information, read the appropriate section in the :ref:`lasso-language-guide-index`.)
+This tutorial will scratch the surface of some of the best features of Lasso while also giving an introduction to defining methods, types, and traits.

 Type Constraints